monkberry/monkberry.github.io/docs/getting-started.md

 ## Ifs

-Now we want to strikethrough todos what already completed.
+Now we want to strikethrough todos that are already completed.

 ```js
 const state = {